Data Matching Software: Features, Pricing, and Vendor Evaluation Guide

 How do you measure data matching software accuracy?

-Three metrics: precision (percentage of declared matches that are correct), recall (percentage of true matches found), and F1 score (harmonic mean of precision and recall).
-Run a POC on your actual data against a labeled validation set of 500+ record pairs and compare vendors using the same metrics.
+Three metrics: precision (the share of declared matches that are correct), recall (the share of true matches found), and F1 score (the harmonic mean of the two).
+Run a proof of concept on your actual data against a labeled validation set of 500 or more record pairs and compare vendors using the same metrics on the same set.

 Ready to discuss your idea with us?